What

 locally.
 The surgery is performed by wrapping parts of

-esophagus in order to strengthen the natural valve
+around the lower esophagus in order to strengthen the

-between the stomach and the esophagus.
-This intervention
+natural valve between the stomach and the esophagus.

-contact with the esophagus.
-Acid reflux surgery has
+to come into contact with the esophagus.
+Acid reflux

-mortality from antireflux surgery is low, death can
+although mortality from antireflux surgery is low, death

 patients.

-(Proton pump inhibitors) block the mechanism in the
+esophagus, while PPI (Proton pump inhibitors) block the

-stomach cells that releases acid into the stomach.
+mechanism in the stomach cells that releases acid into

 underlying causes.
 This is why acid medications work